-So it’s finally December and wow has this year gone fast!
+So it’s finally December and wow has this year gone fast with Christmas just around the corner!
 We are planning to put our tree up this week!
 Who’s already got theirs up?

-For this list, it is written compared to my expat experiences living in the Netherlands.
+For this list, it is written compared with the United Kingdom and the Nethelands from my expat experiences living abroad.
 To get into the Christmas spirit in the Netherlands you usually start after December 5th which is Sinterklaas, the Dutch Santa.
 But it sure a very different experience to celebrating Christmas in England.
 Continue reading “10 British Christmassy Things You Miss As An Expat”

 The Christmas celebrations had just passed and everyone was getting prepared for the New Years Eve celebrations.
 As a birthday present for my partners mum, we as a family, with his sister and her boyfriend, all went to Ghent for the day.